Ground-Collective/.github/profile/README.md

 ## Hi there 👋

-We make simulations, visualisations, and custom software/hardware development.
+We are experts in data processing, visualisations, simulations, and custom software/hardware development.